Kevin De Bruyne: 2021–22 season

-On 11 May 2022, De Bruyne scored four goals inside 24 minutes in City's 5–1 win at Wolverhampton Wanderers, his first hat-trick with the club and the third-quickest in Premier League history.
+On 26 April 2022, De Bruyne scored the fastest Champions League semi-final goal after 93 seconds in a 4–3 win over Real Madrid in the first leg.
+On 11 May, he scored four goals inside 24 minutes in City's 5–1 win at Wolverhampton Wanderers, his first hat-trick with the club and the third-quickest in Premier League history.
 Sky Sports commentator Andy Hinchcliffe described the feat as "Twenty-three minutes of footballing genius" and Jeremy Wilson, writing in The Daily Telegraph, said "De Bruyne's 'wrong-footed' hat-trick was one of the best displays in Premier League history".

 De Bruyne was again bestowed with the Premier League Player of the Season award, becoming the fourth player to win the award more than once.
 He also went on to win Manchester City's Player of the Year award for the fourth time.
 As a result, he tied Richard Dunne for the most player of the year awards at the club.
+In addition, he ended the season as the club's top scorer in the Premier League with 15 goals, which was also his personal best record.

+2022–23 season

+On 26 April 2023, De Bruyne scored a brace and provided an assist in a 4–1 win over Arsenal, which reduced their rival's lead at the league table to two points, with his team had two games in hand.
+On 9 May, he scored the equaliser for his club in a 1–1 away draw against Real Madrid in the Champions League semi-finals first leg, in which he managed to score in the same round for the third consecutive year.

+On 10 June, he played only 36 minutes in his second Champions League final, as he suffered a hamstring injury and was replaced by Phil Foden.
+However, Manchester City eventually won 1–0 against Inter Milan, which completed their continental treble.

+After the season, De Bruyne was nominated for UEFA Men's Player of the Year Award along with Lionel Messi and Manchester City teammate Erling Haaland.